Skip to content

 When you hear "swimmer sensor," you might picture a single type of device, but the technology is actually quite diverse.
 Different systems are designed to solve different challenges, from monitoring individual swimmers to covering an entire aquatic facility.
 Understanding the main categories can help you figure out what kind of safety net is the best fit for your environment and your patrons.
 Let's look at the three common types of swimmer sensors and how they contribute to a safer swimming experience.

-Personal Wearable Devices
+Personal Devices for Every Swimmer

 These are devices that swimmers wear directly, like a headband or a clip attached to their goggles.
 Think of them as a personal lookout for each person in the water.
 These sensors track an individual's movement and, most importantly, how long they've been underwater.
 If a swimmer is submerged for a dangerous amount of time, the device sends an immediate alert to lifeguards.
 This one-to-one monitoring is incredibly effective for providing an extra layer of protection.
 WAVE’s own Swimmer Alert wearables are a great example of this technology in action, giving lifeguards specific, actionable information when seconds count.

-Facility-Wide Detection Systems
+Facility-Wide Drowning Detection Systems

 Instead of focusing on individual swimmers, these systems monitor the entire swimming area.
 They create a comprehensive safety network that can identify a swimmer in distress anywhere within the pool or a designated zone.
 This approach is ideal for larger facilities where it’s challenging to have eyes everywhere at once.
 These facility-wide detection systems act as a powerful partner for your lifeguard team, extending their reach and ensuring no area is left unmonitored.
 They work by creating a digital grid over the water, constantly scanning for patterns that indicate a potential emergency.

-Smart Aquatic Equipment
+Smart Equipment for Safer Swimming

 This category refers to the intelligent technology that powers modern safety systems.
 It’s not just about the hardware; it’s about the brain behind the operation.
 This equipment uses sophisticated software to analyze data from sensors and make sense of it.
 For example, some systems use deep learning to track a swimmer's body movements with high accuracy.
 The system learns to distinguish between normal swimming, unusual behavior, and a genuine emergency.
 This intelligence helps reduce false alarms and allows staff to respond to risky situations before they become critical incidents, making the entire safety protocol more proactive.